Skip to contents

 (atomic, character(1), any, data.table) -> atomic

-Imputes the features. model is the model created by private$.train_imputer() Default behaviour is to assume model is an atomic vector from which values are sampled to impute missing values of feature. model may have an attribute probabilities for non-uniform sampling.
+Imputes the features. model is the model created by private$.train_imputer().
+Default behaviour is to assume model is an atomic vector from which values are sampled to impute missing values of feature. model may have an attribute probabilities for non-uniform sampling.
+If model has length zero, feature is returned unchanged.

 See also